terraform-ibm-modules/documentation/docs/contribute-module.md

 # Contributing to the IBM Cloud Terraform modules project

-When you create a module, you start from the module template.
-When you update a module, you create a branch off the dev branch of the module you want to work with.
+To create a module, you start from the module template.
+To update a module, you create a branch off the dev branch of the module you want to work with.
 Then, modify the Terraform logic, create examples, and run tests.

 The process to create a module has several goals.